Getting Started Deploying Ruby on Rails Apps

-When you bind an app to a service instance, Cloud Foundry writes information about the service instance to the VCAP_SERVICES app environment variable.
+When you bind a service instance to an app, Cloud Foundry writes information about the service instance to the VCAP_SERVICES environment variable.
 The app can use this information to integrate with the service instance.

 You can specify app deployment options in a manifest that the

 cf push command uses.
 See the manifest file for the sample Ruby on Rails app: